mariuszradon/wrapfile/README.md

 # wrapfile

-Create a file-like wrapper based on the actual file or a path to it, or an internal memory buffer (whose contents can be returned).
+Create a file-like wrapper based on the actual file or a path to it, or an internal memory buffer.

 The purpose is to simplify coding functions with a 'filepath_or_buffer' argument meaning that what is supplied as the